cloudfoundry-attic/cf-abacus/doc/api.md

 _Description_: Creates pricing plan based on the request body.

-_HTTP response_: 201 to indicate success with the creation of the plan,409 to indicate the plan has a conflict, 500 to report a server error.
+_HTTP response_: 201 to indicate success with the creation of the plan, 409 to indicate the plan has a conflict, 500 to report a server error.

 ### JSON representation:
 ```json